ai/postcss-way/postcss-way.en.md

 ## Rule 6

 <div class="rule">
-Use PostCSS to lint CSS, not only to transform it
+Use PostCSS to lint CSS, not just to transform it
 </div>

 ## [stylelint](http://stylelint.io/)